Monday, 17 April 2023

 Ranking: 205

-+ The moment post cliffhanger when the Doctor’s really woozy is portrayed as being like a post-regenerational trauma.
-We didn’t really get to see a lot of Matt Smith’s (only when Amy was ten and eating fish fingers and custard; his Doctor was more or less stable coming back for her when she was 22) so it’s fun to see the 11th Doctor go through all the trademarks.
-Matt Smith was too busy playing and watching football to be interested in watching DW before he got the part but once he did he went away and did his homework watching every Who DVD (and there are a lot) he could get his hands on and became quite a genuine fan of the show judging by interviews.
+POSITIVES + The moment post cliffhanger when the Doctor’s really woozy is portrayed as being like a post-regenerational trauma.
+We didn’t really get to see a lot of Matt Smith’s (only when Amy was ten and eating fish fingers and custard; his Doctor was more or less stable coming back for her when she was twenty-two) so it’s fun to see the 11th Doctor go through all the trademarks.
+Matt Smith was too busy playing and watching football to be interested in watching Dr Who before he got the part but once he did he went away and did his homework watching every Who DVD (and there are a lot) he could get his hands on and became quite a genuine fan of the show judging by interviews.
 Here he gets to put his extra study to good use, doing impressions of lots of previous Doctors and proving to be a more than decent mimic.
 Ormskirk’s finest, impressionist Jon Culshaw, might have a rival if the other acting work dries up.
 Some of Matt’s best acting is in this story actually, as his Doctor veers from moments of pure comedy to pure moral outrage in the shake of a sonic screwdriver.

 No comments: